iwasahighwayman/my-white-whale/README.md

 I was somewhat surprised that the batteries actually lasted for about one month.

-I thought "_At first i thought, that's not too bad ..._", swapped in three fresh "AA" batteries, reset the timer, and we were back in business.
+I thought "_At first I thought, that's not too bad ..._", swapped in three fresh "AA" batteries, reset the timer, and we were back in business.

-But after a few months, i had this small pile of dead "AA" batteries.
+But after a few months, I had this small pile of dead "AA" batteries.
 Our town has a yard where they can be properly disposed, so we dropped them off.

 A little while later, I sort-of felt guilty about the waste.